ucdavis/Htmx.Components/docs/articles/developer-guide/javascript-architecture.md

 | `request-lifecycle` | Pending UI behavior |
 | `error-handling` | Scoped/global HTMX error display |
 | `authentication-retry` | Authentication handling |

+### Request Lifecycle Contract

+`request-lifecycle` watches HTMX request events and resolves the nearest `htmx-request-scope` from the trigger or target.
+Within that scope it can:

+- Disable the trigger or the configured selector through `data-hc-pending-disable`
+- Show a request indicator selected by `data-hc-request-indicator-selector`
+- Mark stale regions selected by `data-hc-stale-region-selector`
+- Restore all pending state after success, response error, send error, abort, or timeout

+Elements can opt out of scope-level disabling with `data-hc-no-pending-disable`.

+### Error Handling Contract

+`error-handling` clears a scope's error region before a new request and renders user-safe messages for `htmx:responseError`, `htmx:sendError`, `htmx:timeout`, and `htmx:swapError`.
+It prefers the nearest scoped `htmx-error-region` and falls back to a global region marked with `data-hc-global-error-region`.